dreadpon/godot_spatial_gardener/reference/TUTORIAL_SCENE_CONVERSION.md

 New to Spatial Gardener v.1.1.1 is the ability to export plant placement data as JSON.

-Steps:
+Steps for v.1.1.1 - v.1.2.0:
 1. First, backup all the scenes you're planning to convert.
-2. Download the Spatial Gardener v.1.1.1 if you were using one of the previous versions.
+2. Download the Spatial Gardener v.1.1.1 if you were using one of the versions **before it**.
 It is compatible with scenes made in these previous versions, and is made purely for enabling JSON exporting.
 All subsequent versions have breaking changes compared to pre v1.1.1.
 3. Open the scene you'd like to convert.
 4. For each `Gardener` and each plant in this scene, go to plant settings, scroll to the bottom and press `Export Transforms` (`Export Plant Data` in v.1.3.0 and up).
 	- ![export.jpg](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/scene_conversion/cnvrsn_export.jpg)
 5. Select the folder, set file name and press `Save`.
 	- You should probably export outside of your project directory.
 	- At this point you should have a bunch of individual JSON files.
 E.g. if you have 2 Gardeners in your scene, 3 plants each, you would have 6 JSON files.
+	- For v.1.3.0 and up you can bundle plants together by exporting the entire `Greenhouse` (so you would have only 2 JSON files).
 6. Upgrade Spatial Gardener to the version, when NEXT storage specification change occured
 	- Storage v.1: plugin v.1.0.0 - v.1.1.1
-	- Storage v.2: plugin v.1.2.0 - now
+	- Storage v.2: plugin v.1.2.0 only
 7. Open your scenes.
 The editor will scream errors, that's fine.
 8. Clear your `Gardener`s by deleting them or the `Arborist` nodes.
-9. Save and re_open the scene.
+9. Save and re-open the scene.
 Recreate the `Gardener`s in case you deleted them.
 10. For each `Gardener` and each plant in the scene, go to plant settings, scroll to the bottom and press `Import Transforms` (`Import Plant Data` in v.1.3.0 and up).
 	- ![import.jpg](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/scene_conversion/cnvrsn_import.jpg)
 11. Select the files you exported previously and click `Open`.